deliveroo/deliveroo.engineering/_posts/2016-09-24-optimising-session-key-storage.md

 ## A starting point

-First let's create a session class as our starting point which will use a key per session in Redis.
+First let's create a session class as our starting point which will use an expiring key to hold each session in Redis.
 The attributes we care about are:

 - **ID**, a long random token identifying the session
 - **Identity ID**, the identity of the user who owns the session, and
 - **Expires At**, the time at which the session expires

+All this code is simplified and adapted from the real version, but it should be sufficient for the purposes of this post.

 ```ruby
 class Session